bcgov/entity/rfcs/rfc-using-global-store-for-form-components.md

 />
 ```

-We're proposing to modify the form components to use Pinia getters and mutators instead.
+We're proposing to modify the form components to use Vuex or Pinia getters and mutators instead.

 # Basic example